valirydev/valirydev/README.md

-- 🔭 I’m currently working on valiry launcher.
-- 🌱 I’m currently learning HTML
+- 🌱 I’m currently learning more about Lua and trying to squeeze all of lua to get it to his limits
-- 👯 I’m looking to collaborate on C#
-- 🤔 I’m looking for help with a Program
-- 💬 Ask me about stuff
-- 📫 How to reach me: quiquxll#2526
-- ⚡ Fun fact: Im a new developer
--->